-When social security was enacted there were over 40 workers for every retired person.
-[Note: I have this information from Heritage Org and Prudential.
-I have not had time to validate these numbers through other sources] Today (2010) that ratio is 3.3 to 1.
+When social security was enacted there were over 40 workers for every retired person [I have not had time to validate these numbers through other sources].
+Today (2010) that ratio is 3.3 to 1.
 This in itself might not be an issue had our government over the years not spent the social security surplusses.
 It can even be said that social security is a government run ponzi scheme.

 The US Securities and Exchange Commission website (US Securities and Exchange Commission (http://www.sec.gov/answers/ponzi.htm) defines a ponzi scheme as...